 From the participant by face-to-face interview or attendants, socio-economic information's were collected by interview methods.
-Stroke related and Physiotherapy treatment and outcome related information detected by history. were physical examination and medical records if possible.
+Stroke related and Physiotherapy treatment and outcome related information detected by history, physical examination and medical records if possible.
 Respondents' mobile numbers were included on questionnaire.
-Data were collected from survey of the patients those who clinically diagnosis stroke patients through questionnaire by personal interview.
+Data were collected from survey of the patients those who clinically diagnosis stroke patients questionnaire personal through by interview.